getcodelimit/getcodelimit.github.io/docs/index.md

 ## Next steps

-Go to the [Getting Started](getting-started/development-workflow.md) section to start using Code Limit, or read more about the [function length metric](why-function-length.md).
+Go to the [Getting Started](getting-started/development-workflow.md) section to start using CodeLimit, or read more about the [function length metric](why-function-length.md).